nunezmax/cypher_c_programm/README.md

 # cypher_c_programm
-This is simple programm writen in c that encrypts and decrypts text using Caesar and Vigenere ciphers.
+This is a simple programm writen in c that encrypts and decrypts text using Caesar and Vigenere ciphers.
 It still lacks some functionality and has bugs.

 Considerations: